Accelerynt-Security/Multitool-Extension/README.md

 ## Sentinel IOC Submission

 Item 1 is the domain you wish to have (TI) indicator record created for.
 Enter this in the form '[xxxx].[TLD]'.
-Currently, functionality only supports submission of one domain at a time.
+Currently, functionality supports submission of multiple domains.

 Item 2 is what will be the value of the Description field on the (TI) indicator record the extension will create for you.
-This is technically a required field, but should you leave it blank, a value of "IOC submitted from Arbala Security Multitool." will be filled in before the request to create the record is sent.
+This is technically a required field, but should you leave it blank, a value of "IOC submitted from Arbala Security Multi-tool." will be filled in before the request to create the record is sent.

 ![](Images/submitter.png)